WeirdConstructor/synfx-dsp-jit/README.md

-// Copyright (c) 2022 Weird Constructor <weirdconstructor@gmail.com>
-// This file is a part of synfx-dsp-jit.
-Released under GPL-3.0-or-later.
-// See README.md and COPYING for details.
+# synfx-dsp-jit

-/*! synfx-dsp-jit is a specialized JIT compiler for digital (audio) signal processing for Rust.
+synfx-dsp-jit is a specialized JIT compiler for digital (audio) signal processing for Rust.

 This library allows you to compile an simplified abstract syntax tree (AST) down to machine code.
 This crate uses the [Cranelift JIT compiler](https://github.com/bytecodealliance/wasmtime/tree/main/cranelift)